 Here’s the scoop on one of Brooklyn’s coolest new social club.

-These sugar-fueled parties are held at the Vanderbilt Avenue apartment of club founder Jonathan Soma — also known as the Ben (or is he the Jerry?) of the Brooklyn ice cream scene.
+Club founder Jonathan Soma is the Ben (or is he the Jerry?) of this ice cream social scene.

-“I started making ice cream with a Cuisinart last year, but I always ended up with too much of the same flavor,” said Soma, a web developer by day and an ice cream connoisseur by night.
+“I started making ice cream last year, but I always ended up with the same flavor,” said Soma, a web developer by day.
 “I started the club so that I could try what other people are making.”

 What other people are making turned out to be some weird, wild stuff.
-Instead of boring vanilla and chocolate, flavors at the Ice Cream Club’s socials have included Caramel Pear, Beets with Ginger, and Oatmeal Stout.
-All members deserve credit for their boldness, but some of these bizarre creations were more successful than others.
+Flavors at the Ice Cream Club’s socials have included Caramel Pear, Beets with Ginger, and Oatmeal Stout.

 “It was disgusting as an ice cream, but tasted just like the pork buns that I eat in Chinatown,” Soma said.
 The experience did teach him one thing: “There’s so much stuff you can do with ice cream — as long as you stick to the general recipe.”

 The Ice Cream Club next meets on Nov.
-13. To sign up, visit http://icecreamclub.tumblr.com or e-mail firstname.lastname@example.org.
+13. To sign up, e-mail firstname.lastname@example.org.— Alex Rush